ross-wilkinson/ross-wilkinson.github.io/_pages/cv.md

 Education
 ======
-* B. in Exercise and Sports Science, University of Queensland, 2012
+* B.S. in Exercise and Sports Science, University of Queensland, 2012
 * Ph.D in Biomechanics, University of Queensland, 2020

 Research experience